Everything You Need to Know About Towing a 2-Car Trailer

 • Light equipment or mixed loads

-Always double-check the trailer’s sticker and keep loads balanced.
+⚠️ Always check the trailer’s rating sticker and never exceed capacity.

 Driving Tips for Towing a 2-Car Trailer